-We partner with the City of San Diego and the San Diego Unified School District (SDUSD) to create Project SWELL (Stewardship: Water Education for Lifelong Leadership), which balances environmental and scientific studies as a comprehensive and hands-on K-12 water quality and pollution prevention curricula.
+San Diego Coastkeeper understands the importance of learning about the environment and respecting it from a young age.
+That's why we partner with the City of San Diego and the San Diego Unified School District (SDUSD) for Project SWELL (Stewardship: Water Education for Lifelong Leadership): A curriculum for kindergarten through second grades and fourth through sixth grades.
+San Diego educators use Project SWELL as a teaching tool to incorporate environmental and scientific studies into inquiry-based and hands-on water science and pollution prevention lessons.

 This program lives at the heart of San Diego Coastkeeper’s environmental education game plan because Project SWELL teaches students about issues in their local ecosystems and engages them in improving the health of our ocean and waterways.
 We like to keep it local.